Advanced meat recovery: In the United States

-livestock species also is prohibited if it contains CNS material.

 The USDA's AMR guidelines restrict the processing of the parts of cattle that may contain central nervous tissue from AMR systems in cattle over 30 months of age.
 However, non-CNS tissue meat can be processed and is considered meat, as are the muscle cuts.
 Although some sources claim AMR systems use ammonia (or anhydrous ammonia, ammonia hydroxide, etc.) to treat the meat, this appears to be due to confusion between AMR and the production of lean finely textured beef (LFTB, commonly referred to as pink slime).
 LFTB is in fact treated with ammonia, and so is substantially more restricted than most AMR products.

 In Europe

 Prior to 2012, desinewed meat (DSM) could be called "meat" in the UK.
 In 2012, European Commission reclassified DSM as a kind of mechanically recovered meat (MRM).
 The downgrade of DSM took effect in the UK in May 2012.
 Unlike other types of MRM, which have the appearance of a paste, DSM resembled minced meat.

 The new regulation treats DSM as "low-pressure mechanically separated meat".
 As a result, many of the regulations governing conventional (high-pressure, paste) MSM/MRM apply, including the 2004 ban on MSM produced from ruminants.
 However, low-pressure MSM is still subject to looser rules in recognition of the lower microbial risk.
 While high-pressure MSM needs to be frozen immediately after production, low-pressure MSM only needs to be chilled.
 Low pressure MSM is also allowed in some uncooked products, while high-pressure MSM is not.